How to Pass the ACCA AAA Exams

 However, you do not need to have sat SBR first.
 One can do AAA before doing the Strategic Business Reporting paper.
 Accounting and Financial Reporting knowledge should be sharp for the AAA examination.
 However, appearing for SBR before AAA Examination is a good stepping stone and is the right thing to do.

 What is the difference between Advanced Audit and Audit and Assurance?
-What challenges do students face in moving up to Advanced Audit?

 There are two significant differences: